State baseball: With the bat and the arm, Christian Hobbs lifts Millard South over the hump for Class A title

 A pair of huge plays from the senior — a run-saving throw from right field and three-run homer soon after — led No. 1 Millard South to a 3-1 win over No. 5 Millard West in the Class A championship game Thursday at Haymarket Park.

-After finishing as runner-up in the last two state baseball tournaments, the Millard South Patriots (35-5) are state champions for the first time since 1980.
+After finishing as runner-up in the past two state baseball tournaments, the Patriots (35-5) are state champions for the first time since 1980.

 “I’m just so happy for this group and the seniors,” Millard South coach Greg Geary said.
 “This one’s for all the former players that set the culture of this program and were so close.”